-Chia Ning (chair), Mark Barloon, Timothy Olin, Lori Witt
+Lori Witt (chair), Mark Barloon, Chia Ning, Timothy Olin

-The history department believes that one of the most important ways in which people establish who they are is through an accounting of what they have done over time.
-Since all human activities provide resources for this understanding, the history department includes in the study of history all social and cultural activities in which people have engaged.
+The History, Anthropology, Religious Studies, and Philosophy faculty believe that one of the most important ways in which people establish who they are is through an accounting of what they have done over time.
+Since all human activities provide resources for this understanding, the history program includes in the study of history all social and cultural activities in which people have engaged.
 History is more than past politics.
-To insure that its students have the opportunity to know the variety that characterizes the human experience, the history department offers courses in all periods from ancient to modern and in most regions, including the Middle East, Africa, Asia, Europe and America.
+To insure that its students have the opportunity to know the variety that characterizes the human experience, the history program offers courses in all periods from ancient to modern and in most regions, including the Middle East, Africa, Asia, Europe and America.